codebude/QRCoder/readme.md

 Bitmap qrCodeImage = qrCode.GetGraphic(20);
 ```

+###Optional parameters

+The CreateQrCode-method has two optional parameters which affect the encoding of the payload.
+Both have default values.
+Only use them, if you know what you're doing.

+- **forceUtf8** *(bool)*: This parameter enables you to force text encoding in UTF-8.
+Be default (and as required by QR code ISO/IEC standard) text in Byte mode will be encoded in ISO-8859-1.
+Only if chars are detected, which can't be encoded in ISO-8859-1, QRCoder will switch to UTF-8.
+With the parameter you can force the usage of UTF-8 in any case.
+- **utf8BOM** *(bool)*: This parameter enables you to set ByteOrderMark (BOM) when QRCoder uses UTF-8 for text-encoding.

-###Overloads
+###Overloads - Graphics generation
-The GetGraphics-method has 3 more overloads.
+The GetGraphics-method has some more overloads.
 The first two enable you to set the color of the QR code graphic.
 One uses Color-class-types, the other HTML hex color notation.

 ```
 //Set color by using Color-class types